anandaswarup/phrase_break_prediction/README.md

         "num_epochs": 50
     }
     ```
-    In order to experiment with different values for parameters/hyperparameters you will have to modify the `config.json`.
+    To experiment with different values for model parameters/training hyperparameters, `config.json` will have to be modified.

 ## References
 1. [Phrase break prediction with bidirectional encoder representations in Japanese text-to-speech synthesis](https://arxiv.org/pdf/2104.12395.pdf)
 2. [An investigation of recurrent neural network architectures using word embeddings for phrase break prediction](https://www.isca-speech.org/archive_v0/Interspeech_2016/pdfs/0885.PDF)